shermdog/storedog-frontend/.github/PULL_REQUEST_TEMPLATE.md

 - All the compromises made (in _performance, readability, maintainability etc._) to achieve the expected result if any

+## How to test

+Please describe the steps needed in order to properly test the functionality of this PR

 ## Checklist

 Before you move on, make sure that: